BDC Hamburger Icon

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-The Role of a Strong Accounting and Finance Team in Seeking Capital
+Importance of a Strong Finance Team for Accounting and Seeking Capital

 As your company grows, you may need to hire accounting staff to help you stay competitive.